windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 />
 <br/>

-Your skeleton app now has every component we need to start working on the scripts.
-It's a good time to save your progress now.
+At this point your skeleton app has every component we need to start working on the scripts.
+Now is a good time to save your progress.
 If you want to create an app for each approach (using **backend scripts** and **frontend scripts**), you can use this skeleton as a template for both from the Home page.